 Just like all members of the C series family, the C12 sports a 13-megapixel camera with a supporting cast that consists of a 2-megapixel Mono camera and a 2MP macro.
 The resulting images from the camera setup are very similar to what we’ve seen from its brethren.

 They perform much better in well-lit environs and you get detail drop off plus added noise as soon as the sun dips.
 There is a Night Mode on the C12 and, for a budget-friendly phone, it does do the job quite well.

 For selfies, you’re getting the same 5MP shooter as the C11 and, like with most phones in its price range, you’re going to have to make sure that you’re lit well so the results come out better.

 Verdict: The Realme C12 Is Stuck in a Tough Spot

 Realme has made it a little confusing to choose between its budget-friendly lineup of smart phones.
 They share nearly identical feature sets and are priced within arms reach of each other and being the middle child of the C lineup might mean that the C12 will be neglected by buyers.

 The C11 is the most pared-down of the series but the asking price of Php 4,990 might be the right choice for those who really have to penny-pinch during this time.
 The C15, on the other hand, is priced at Php 6,990 for the 4GB/64GB or Php 6,490 for the 3GB/64GB.
-This puts the C12 at a very difficult position at Php 5,990 because you could spend a little more for an extra camera, more storage, better selfies, and slightly faster charging times or you can choose to save Php 1,000 if all you really need are the basics.
+This puts the C12 at a very difficult position since the Realme C12 price int he Philippines is at Php 5,990 because you could spend a little more for an extra camera, more storage, better selfies, and slightly faster charging times or you can choose to save Php 1,000 if all you really need are the basics.